Australia weakens commitment to climate accord after government fractures

 The Ipsos poll published in Fairfax newspapers shows that although Turnbull is still personally more popular than opposition Labor leader, Bill Shorten, support for his Liberal-National coalition fell four points to 45 percent, 10 points behind Labor and enough for a crushing electoral defeat.

+“Against a backdrop of record drought in New South Wales and a very early bushfire season starting, fossil-fuel interests in Australia have again won out over the government moving forward on climate change,” he told Reuters in an email.

+“Yet despite all this, renewable energy continues to march inexorably forward, especially at state level,” he added.
+“Ultimately, climate action will be inevitable in Australia.”

-Reporting by Colin Packham and Erin Cooper in Sydney; Editing by Gerry Doyle
+Reporting by Colin Packham and Erin Cooper in Sydney; Additional reporting by Alister Doyle in Oslo; Editing by Gerry Doyle